HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 }
 ```

-Result: much worse!
-Much much worse.
+Result: worse! much worse.
-Removing the strings and enums, and going to integers with simple `$stateNEWNODE = 0`
+Removing the strings and enums, and going to integers with my own code,
+using a simple `$stateNEWNODE = 0; $stateMETADATACLEANUP = 1`
-for states was significantly faster, ~100ms, I think.
+for states was significantly faster than strings or enums, ~100-200ms, I think.

 ----
 ### Next
-When parsing a new node, make a hashtable and setup lists to hold the childNodes and MetaData values:
+When parsing a new node I make a hashtable for it,
+with lists to hold the childNodes and MetaData values:

 ```powershell
                @{